 Establishing Google Authorship can also help push company content in front of more sets of eyes, and build the profiles of top executives at the same time.
 Then there are Google+ Hangout chats, which can be used to further promote multimedia content and create panel sessions with industry influencers.

 Recent updates to Google+ are boosting its user base even more, like the new carousel feature that lets users scroll through images to search for local business listings, making it more interactive and fun to use.
-Many industries, such as hospitality and entertainment, are already included in the carousel design, and Google plans to add even more verticals and features over time.
+Many industries, such as hospitality, food and drinks and entertainment, are already included in the carousel design, and Google plans to add even more verticals and features over time.
 And the new Google+ layout, which helps enhance users’ visuals and creates a better aesthetic overall, also unifies Web and mobile experiences so that a brand’s profile is presented more consistently across all devices.

 Like with every new social network, the opportunities for increased visibility and engagement are endless.
 The key is to map out a strategy that puts the strengths and features of Google+ to work for you, building relationships with key influencers along the way and moving you that much closer to your overall marketing goals.
 It’s working so far for many of Google+’s 500 million registered users.
 What about you?